Get insider access

 360

-The Roku Pro Series QLED has barely acceptable lighting zone transitions.
-The leading edge of bright moving objects is visibly dimmer, and fast-moving small objects are almost completely obscured due to how dim they get in the transition.
+The Roku Pro Series QLED has adequate lighting zone transitions.
+Unfortunately, the leading edge of bright moving objects is visibly dimmer, and fast-moving small objects are very dim.

 9.0